brentkearney/workshops/README.md

 ### Upcoming Features:
 * Staff and Organizers can add members to their workshop (currently participants are added by external program and imported via API).
 * After-event feedback forms - automatically mail participants after an event, with one-click URL for providing feedback on the event.
-* API integration with the Visual One room booking software, used by many hotels and conference centers, for automatic room booking.
+* Drag & drop interface for scheduling features.
 * Staff can assign hotel rooms, generate reports for hotel room bookings, and manage other hospitality details for workshop participants.
-* Task scheduler, to allow automated performance of tasks such as reminder emails for participants to RSVP, room booking tasks, etc..
+* Task scheduler, to allow automated performance of tasks such as reminder emails for participants to RSVP, after event feedback requests, etc.
 * Staff and admin can create new events (currently they're imported via API).
 * Admin users can manage other users (add/remove/change passwords, etc) - currently they can only change their own passwords.
-* Drag & drop interface for scheduling features.
 * When organizers schedule a participant to give a talk, members optionally get notified with a link to fill in the talk title and abstract.
+* Interface for managing Lectures, so participants can easily view all of the talks they've recorded, sign consent forms, add slides files, update abstracts.
+* API integration with the Visual One room booking software, used by many hotels and conference centers, for automatic room booking.
-* Addition of a forum/mail list software for each workshop, such as [Discourse](http://www.discourse.org).
+* Addition of integrated forum software for each workshop, such as [Discourse](http://www.discourse.org), or possiblly Slack-alternative [Mattermost](https://mattermost.com).
 * Crowd-sourcing feature for workshop participants to post open problems to the public, soliciting solutions.